suravshrestha/derma/README.md

 npm run start
 ```

-The application can be viewed at http://localhost:3000/
+You can view the application at http://localhost:3000/.